bevyengine/bevy-website/content/learn/contribute/project-information/working-groups.md

 Working groups are temporary community initiatives devoted to particularly complex, large, or important tasks.
 This might include:

-- undertaking a major refactor
+- Undertaking a major refactor.
-- adding an unusually complex new feature
+- Adding an unusually complex new feature.
-- upstreaming an ecosystem crate
+- Upstreaming an ecosystem crate.
-- preparing for a new release
+- Preparing for a new release.
-- bootstrapping new major documentation efforts
+- Bootstrapping new major documentation efforts.

 As you can see, these aren't purely for programming tasks!
-Much of the difficulty, work and controversy involved in maintaining a major game engine centers around mundane or social tasks.
+Much of the difficulty, work, and controversy involved in maintaining a major game engine centers around mundane or social tasks.
-Coordinating efforts there is just as important!
+Coordinating the efforts for those tasks can be just as important as coordinating the addition of a fancy new feature!

 {% callout(type="info") %}
-You can read more about how to find and join active working groups in the [How You Can Help](todo) section.
+You can read more about how to find, and join, active working groups in the [How You Can Help](@/learn/contribute/helping-out/how-you-can-help.md) section.
 {% end %}

 ## Ground Rules

 When participating in a working group, here are a few things to keep in mind:

-- No one is in charge.
-The founders of a working group do not own it.
+- No one is in charge in a working group; the founders of a working group do not own it.
-- These are social spaces.
-Everyone is invited, anyone can drop in to chat.
+- These are social spaces where anyone is invited and can drop in to chat.
 - Working groups are "hop-in hop-out".
 No commitments, minimal crunch, everyone contributes what they can when they can.
-- The goal is consensus.
-Before going to the SMEs, try to come to a decision all the major stakeholders are content with.
+- The decisions made in working groups should be uncontroversial among the group, commonly agreed upon by all major stakeholders, before going to the Subject Matter Expertss.
-- Communication is key.
-Having a group of people who are clued-in to the design process will let you sail through our review process.
+- Communication among the group is great, since a group of people who are clued-in to the design process will let you sail through our review process easier than you would otherwise.

 ## Life-Cycle of a Working Group

+Working groups move through three loose phases:

+1. An initial proposal.
-Working groups move through three loose phases: An initial proposal, a period of design and approval, and finally the bulk of the implementation work.
+2. A period of design and approval.
+3. And finally the bulk of the implementation work.

 These phases are intended to be lightweight, and are sometimes little more than a formality.

 ## Make A Proposal